factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/immutability/README.md

 Obviously we have to repeat replacing objects, until we hit the system root object.
 This is exactly what factoryFX does.
 But most objects will do not see a change in data or dependencies.
 In most applications, the circumfence of a changes only affects very few objects.
 FactoryFX will reuse those objects and not recreate them, if they have not been changes, nor have their transitive dependents.
-If we thus imaging or ProductManager was accounting for the complete list of products we know:
+If we thus imagine our ProductManager was accounting for the complete list of products we know:

 ```java
 public class ProductManger {